 How to prevent it: discuss, discuss, discuss

 To prevent your boss from ever doing it again, make it a habit to mention the projects you are working on to other people on the team.
 Yes, I get it: as an overachiever, you probably struggle with talking about your successes and hope that your great job will speak for itself.
-A wrong, wrong move.
+Wrong, wrong move.
 Instead, go public and make your involvement in the work known to other bosses and coworkers.
 No, you don’t have to announce it to everyone in the office.
 Just target key stakeholders by asking for or suggesting new ideas about the project before you complete it.
 Something like “Hey, Trisha, I am working on a new design for our website.
 Does it matter to you where we are placing our contact data?”.
 This way, your team members will know you are integral to the endeavor.

 How to interfere in real-time: offer advice and provide detail

-If you see your boss bragging about the job you did at a meeting or in a group email with several recipients, jump right in to re-iterate important points or offer further assistance: “Hi Team!
+If you see your boss bragging about the job you did at a meeting or in a group email with several recipients, jump right in to reiterate important points or offer further assistance: “Hi Team!
 I finalized this code just 2 days ago and want to make sure you are using the latest version.
-Please let me know if you have any other questions…”.
+Please let me know if you have any questions…”.
 At a meeting, provide an explanation, a particular detail, or an anecdote to illustrate the job: “I’d like to give an example of what Samantha is talking about”.
-Mention the part that you completed: “And while we are at the subject of X, when I was generating the report that Samantha has just mentioned, I found a couple of discrepancies I would like to address…”.
+Mention the part that you completed: “And while we are on the subject of X, when I was generating the report that Samantha has just mentioned, I found a couple of discrepancies I would like to address…”.

 How to react post-factum: ask for opinions and lessons learned

 But what if your manager took all the credit for the work you did, and you found out later?
 Even then, not all is lost.
 Take credit for your work back by contacting the stakeholders involved in the project and asking them for advice and guidance for the future.
 Refer to the aspects of the job you know best and say something along the lines of “…when I was working on project X, I had some issues come up.
 I would like to get your opinion on how we can better prevent similar problems in the future”.
-You can also suggest a comprehensive “Lesson learned” session and collect feedback from your coworkers leveraging this smooth way to make the rest of the team realize that you were closely involved in the job and heavily contributed to its success.
+You can also suggest a comprehensive Lesson Learned session and collect feedback from your coworkers leveraging this smooth way to make the rest of the team realize that you were closely involved in the job and heavily contributed to the success.